1mansurr/elaro.app/MIXPANEL_CENTRALIZED_EVENTS_SUMMARY.md

 ## ✅ What Was Accomplished

 ### 1. **Used Your Exact Configuration**
-- ✅ **Project Token**: `e3ac54f448ea19920f62c8b4d928f83e` (from your snippet)
+- ✅ **Project Token**: Configured via `EXPO_PUBLIC_MIXPANEL_TOKEN` environment variable
 - ✅ **API Host**: `https://api-eu.mixpanel.com` (from your snippet)
 - ✅ **Autocapture**: `true` (from your snippet)
 - ✅ **Session Recording**: `100%` (from your snippet)

 **Note**: Your snippet was for web JavaScript, but since this is React Native, I used the React Native Mixpanel SDK with your exact configuration values.
+The token is now securely stored in environment variables.

 ### 2. **Created Centralized Event System**
 - ✅ **`/src/utils/analyticsEvents.ts`** - Complete event definitions with TypeScript support